Our history

 Deepening our arts programming

-The Trust establishes its small arts programme with grants to groups such as Dream Yard and Ghana Think Tank.
+The Trust establishes its focus on arts, with grants to groups such as Dream Yard and Ghana Think Tank.
 We support groups that expand civic space and foster free expression, the exchange of ideas, and new ways of thinking.
 Examples include Book Bunk in Kenya, 32⁰ East in Uganda, Ambulante in Latin America and Action for Hope in the Middle East.

 2019